panter/catladder/docs/1_VARS.md

 All vars (including secrets) are currently available both on build-time (in the pipeline) and on run-time (unless it's a static deployment).

+Locally, you can use `catenv` to get the env-vars in your local environment.
+See section "Env vars in local development" below.

+It is also possible to generate .env files automatically on local development and during build.
+See section ".env files" below.

 ## predefined variables

 - `ROOT_URL`: this is the public URL of a component.
 In review and dev environment, this is normally auto-generated depending on the deployment type